 - Monolithic Kernel:

-It can be considered as a whole kernel that is a full-fledged kernel, which provides all the services are running.
+It can be considered a whole kernel full-fledged kernel, which provides all the services are running.

 It is a kernel with a limited-service that is with some important services running.

 It combines the aspect of both monolithic as well as a microkernel.

 Example: Microsoft NT kernel